Falcon (G.I. Joe): G.I. Joe: The Movie

-Falcon swears vengeance on Serpentor while the Joes prepare for their final assault on Cobra-La in the Himalayas.
+After being consoled by Hawk, Falcon swears vengeance on Serpentor while the Joes prepare for their final assault on Cobra-La in the Himalayas.
 He is on guard in Joe headquarters with the rest of the Rawhides and contacts Flint.
 When Hawk's team is ambushed and captured by the traps in Cobra-La, Falcon and the recruits head to the Himalayas and help the Joes in battle.
 In the throne room, Falcon struggles with Serpentor and is nearly strangled, but a mutated Cobra Commander in the form of a snake saves him.
 Falcon defeats Serpentor by causing his cape to be caught in his air chariot's engine turbine.
 He then fights Golobulus, who overpowers him, but Falcon jabs Golobulus in the eye with the latter's stick, freeing himself.
-He evades Golobulus and manages to deactivate the B.E.T. machine, but Cobra-La's spore pods have matured in space and released its mutative spores by then.
-However, Falcon reconfigures the B.E.T. to incinerate the spores before they reach Earth, causing it to overload.
+Falcon evades Golobulus and manages to deactivate the B.E.T. machine, but Cobra-La's spore pods have matured in space and released its mutative spores by then.
+However, Falcon reconfigures the B.E.T. to incinerate the spores before they reach Earth, causing it to overload as Golobulus gets away.
 Stuck on one end of an abyss, Falcon tells Jinx and Sgt.
 Slaughter to leave, but they save him in time before the B.E.T. destroys the spores and Cobra-La in an explosion.
 As the Joes celebrate their victory, Falcon shares a kiss with Jinx, and they watch the remaining mutation spores burning in orbit.
-Though Duke does not appear, Falcon thanks him for his success.
+Though Duke does not appear, Falcon thanks him for his success after the Joes are contacted that Duke has come out of his coma.

 Lt.
 Falcon was originally meant to replace Duke's leadership role in the cartoon after Duke was killed protecting him from Serpentor, but that idea was scrapped due to the uproar of Optimus Prime's death in The Transformers: The Movie.
 Consequently, the two characters were identified in the movie as siblings.
 In earlier drafts, Lt.
 Falcon was penned as the son of General Hawk (hence the Avian-themed codenames).

 DiC

-He appeared again in the G.I.
+Lt.
+Falcon appeared again in the G.I.
 Joe animated series produced by DiC, voiced by Fred Henderson.
 In the two-part episodes "Long Live Rock and Roll" and "The Greatest Evil", his portrayal is less flattering, as he succumbs to the drug Spark provided by the drug dealer Headman.
 Led by Duke and a vengeful Crimson Guard who has a drug-addicted sister, it took the combined forces of G.I.
 Joe and Cobra to defeat Headman's private army, the Headhunters.